4avka/9/cmd/config/readme.md

 In its current form it makes specifying configuration just two functions that mostly explain themselves, and provide a human readable structured document matching the specification, to be written and read in a configuration file.

+Initially it was to just be configuration but it made more sense to link it with the launchers.
+These also construct the same way so in theory later can be hot configured by adding a controller server.